qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/04-raster-needs-reformatting/README.md

 The provided `datafile.jpg` was extracted from NASA Operation Icebridge DMS imagery.
-Specifically, the `DMS_1000211_02076_20100409_17225023.tif` file was subsetted and converted to jpg for the purposes of this exercise.
+Specifically, the `DMS_1000211_02076_20100409_17225023.tif` file was subsetted and converted to JPG for the purposes of this exercise.

 Credit is given to: